Travis

 5. Click ‘Save Config’ at the bottom of the page.

-6. New version will appear in Dashboard.
+6. A new version will appear in the Dashboard.
 Click ‘Deploy’.
 The changes will be deployed in your Kubernetes cluster.

 Disabling SSL in TCIE 3.x

-You can add or update certificates via the Admin Dashboard at any time after installation.
+You can add or update certificates via the Admin Dashboard anytime after installation.

 1. Access the admin-console config page under http://localhost:8800.
-If it’s not available, try running kubectl kots admin-console --namespace [namespace] and access http://localhost:8800 (admin-console is run on local machine).
+If it’s unavailable, try running kubectl kots admin-console --namespace [namespace] and access http://localhost:8800 (admin-console is run on local machine).

 2. Browse to ‘Config’